Get a free, no obligation personal loan quote with rates as low as 9.99%

 Contact Your Local Consumer Affairs Office

 Every province and territory has laws that protect the consumer in the event of unintentional or unsatisfactory purchases.
-So, if you’ve unknowingly bought a lemon from a private seller or your auto dealer/manufacturer denies the requested costs or maintenance, they should at least be able to direct you toward the best course of action.
+So, if you’ve unknowingly bought a lemon from a private seller or your auto dealer or manufacturer denies the requested costs or maintenance, your local consumer affairs office may be able to direct you toward the best course of action.

 Apply For CAMVAP

-Otherwise known as the Canadian Motor Vehicle Arbitration Plan, CAMVAP is a free program, wherein an arbitrator contacts the source of your lemon car on your behalf.
+The Canadian Motor Vehicle Arbitration Plan (CAMVAP) is a free program, wherein an arbitrator contacts the source of your lemon car on your behalf.
 Typically, their job involves negotiating with manufacturers to have your repairs covered, poor maintenance taken care of or, if necessary, getting them to buy the car back.

-All this said you should be aware that a CAMVAP agreement is legally binding, meaning your final settlement cannot be changed or disputed, even in court.
-Additionally, while CAMVAP covers around 90% of vehicles sold in Canada, there are requirements that your lemon car must pass to be eligible for the program, such as:
+All this said, you should be aware that a CAMVAP agreement is legally binding, meaning your final settlement cannot be changed or disputed, even in court.
+Additionally, while CAMVAP covers around 90% of vehicles sold in Canada, there are requirements that your lemon car must pass to be eligible for the program.
+More specifically, your car must:

-• Must be no more than 4 years old
+• Be no more than 4 years old

-• Must have been sold to you by the manufacturer (not a private seller)
+• Have been sold to you by the manufacturer (not a private seller)

-• Must be produced by a manufacturer that participates in the program (certain makes and models will not qualify)
+• Be made by a manufacturer that participates in the program (certain makes and models will not qualify)

 Go To Small Claims Court